A man writing something down in a notebook

 From there, bills move through approval steps you define, and, once approved, Ramp can pay vendors by ACH, card, check, or domestic or international wire from the same system.
 Ramp also includes built-in AP “agents” that help code invoices and spot potential issues.

-Users note that Ramp lacks some features, specifically the ability to set up recurring expenses — a feature those users relied on with previous tools.G2
+Still, users note that Ramp lacks some features, specifically the ability to set up recurring expenses — a feature those users relied on with previous tools.G2

 Key features:

-• Invoice ingestion and AI‐coding agents: Uses AI to read invoices and create draft bills, and AI agents to assign fields like vendor, GL code, category, and department automatically
+• Invoice ingestion and AI‐coding agents: Uses AI to read invoices and create draft bills, and AI agents to assign fields like vendor, GL code, category, and department automatically.

-• Batch payments: Supports sending multiple payments at once across different payment methods to a single vendor, including ACH, virtual card, check, and domestic and international wires
+• Batch payments: Supports sending multiple payments at once across different payment methods to a single vendor, including ACH, virtual card, check, and domestic and international wires.

-• Spend control ecosystem: Provides detailed control settings, including multi-step approvals, role-based access, separation-of-duty rules, and automatic flags when something falls outside your spend rules
+• Spend control ecosystem: Provides detailed control settings, including multi-step approvals, role-based access, separation-of-duty rules, and automatic flags when something falls outside your spend rules.

 Plans and pricing: Ramp - pricing